NREL/floris/docs/index.rst

 =========================
 This FLORIS framework is designed to provide a computationally inexpensive, controls-oriented modeling tool of the steady-state wake characteristics in a wind farm.
-The wake models implement in this version of FLORIS are:
+The wake models implemented in this version of FLORIS are:

 - Jensen model for velocity deficit
 - Jimenez model for wake deflection